Pontius Pilate by Ann Wroe

 The Greatest Threat: Iraq, Weapons of Mass Destruction, and the Crisis of Global Security by Richard Butler

-The Sanctions Decade: Assessing UN Strategies in the 1990s by David Cortright, by George A. Lopez
+The Sanctions Decade: Assessing UN Strategies in the 1990s by David Cortright and George A. Lopez

 We The Peoples: The Role of the United Nations in the Twenty-first Century Report of the Secretary-General